 IEEE Style

 The Institute of Electrical and Electronics Engineers (IEEE) style is standard in engineering and computer science.
 It is a numbered system.
 Citations are numbered in the order they appear in the paper, and the full reference appears in a list at the end.
-The title of the lab manual should be in quotation marks and use title case.
+The title of the laboratory manual should be in quotation marks and use title case.
 The author’s full name is not used, only the first initial and middle initial.

 References Entry Template & Example